Nathan-Wrpt/Chess/README.md

 | Draw if no piece has been captured in 100 moves | ✅ |
 | Draw if the same position has been repeated 3 times | ❌️ |

-Why 100 moves and not 50 ?
-It's because one of the tests wouldn't pass if set to 50.
-It can easily be changed in the Game.cpp replacing 100 by 50 though.

 ## ♟️ En passant explanation

 As i did not create auxiliary functions for the en passant process, i will break it down here (everything about this is handled in the movepiece function)